Quantum Walk Inspired Dynamic Adiabatic Local Search: Experiment Result

-In Figure \ref{fig:ctqw-aqc-m-comparison-N25} when $N$ is $2^{25}$, the running time of $H_{m1}$ is around 6 times of that of $H_{m2}$ and Adiabatic local search.
-From the simulation we can conclude that both $H_{m1}, H_{m2}$ perform optimally like the Adiabatic local search but with a minor constant factor which can be ignored in the Big O notation.
-However, if some constant factor of improvement is important in the near term, then $H_{m2}$ is a better candidate of the modified CTQW-inspired Adiabatic path when compared to the original Adiabatic local search.
+The simulation results are shown in Figure \ref{fig:ctqw-aqc-m-comparison-N25}. \black{It is clear to see that $H_{org}$ is a constant time scheme as it does not scale as the size $N$ increases.
+This indicates the original catalyst Hamiltonian $H_e = MXZ$ in $H_{org}(s)$ indeed is a constant gap Hamiltonian.
+This also shows the irreconcilability issue as suggested in \cite{wong2016irreconcilable}.} From the simulations we can conclude that both $H_{m1}(s), H_{m2}(s)$ perform optimally with respect to running time, \black{namely $T\sim\mathcal{O}(\sqrt{N})$}, similar to that of the original adiabatic local search but with a minor constant factor which can be ignored in the Big O notation. \black{As the simulation suggests, both modified CTQW-inspired approaches outperform the original adiabatic local search.
+When the $N \leq 2^{21}$, the $H_{m2}(s)$ outperforms $H_{m1}(s)$.
+When problem size $N$ is larger then $2^{21}$, $H_{m1}(s)$ is a better choice over $H_{m2}(s)$.}